What are the possible immigration consequences of criminal convictions?

-Permanent or Conditional Residents, Immigrants, Visa Holders, and Undocumented Aliens face potentially serious consequences when charged with felony or misdemeanor offenses and are in great need of zealous, effective and highly respected legal counsel.
+Permanent or Conditional Residents, Immigrants, Visa Holders, and Undocumented Aliens face potentially serious consequences when charged with felony or misdemeanor offenses and need respected legal counsel.

 Deportation and Immigration Consequences of Criminal Convictions

 A pending appeal will not stop a deportation proceeding.
-A person can be deported even if an appeal is pending.
-However, if the conviction is reversed on appeal, the defendant may file a petition to reopen the immigration case.
+The United States will deport someone even if an appeal is pending.
+However, if an appellate court reverses the person’s conviction, they can file a petition to reopen the immigration case.

 Some kinds of agreements are considered convictions.
 These include plea agreements entered into by the government and the defendant.
-Even if the sentence has been suspended (not entered), if the agreement includes defendant acknowledging guilt, it counts as a conviction.
-The whole point of trying to arrange a deferred sentence is to shield a defendant from some of the consequences of the case.
-However, for immigrants, even a deferred conviction or sentence counts as a “conviction” for immigration purposes, this includes HYTA, MCR 771.1, MCL 769.4a, and MCL 333.4711.
+Even if the judge suspends the sentence (not entered), it counts as a conviction if the deal includes the defendant’s acknowledging guilt.
+The whole point of trying to arrange a deferred sentence is to shield a defendant from some of the case’s consequences.
+However, for immigrants, even a deferred conviction or sentence counts as a “conviction” for immigration purposes; this includes HYTA, MCR 771.1, MCL 769.4a, and MCL 333.4711.
 In fact, the Enforcement and Removal Operations (ERO) division of U.S. Immigration and Customs Enforcement (ICE) can proceed with deportation based on expunged convictions.

-Agreements which are not used as a deportation basis are juvenile adjudications, convictions requiring less than beyond a reasonable doubt standard of proof, and accelerated rehabilitation diversion programs (although admissions of guilt in such agreements may be used as a basis for deportation) do not trigger immigration penalties even where the conviction itself does not).
+Juvenile adjudications, convictions requiring less than beyond a reasonable doubt standard of proof, and accelerated rehabilitation diversion programs (although the government can use admissions of guilt in such agreements as a basis for deportation) do not trigger immigration penalties even where the conviction itself does not).

 A great criminal defense lawyer, like the attorneys with LEWIS & DICKSTEIN, P.L.L.C., will fight to prevent immigration consequences.

-A highly experienced, knowledgeable and effective criminal defense lawyer will know all the ways he or she can help a client avoid possible immigration consequences.
-A highly persuasive attorney may be able to convince a prosecutor to change charges to an offense that will not have an immigration related consequence.
-This is commonly called a plea bargain.
+A highly experienced, knowledgeable, and effective criminal defense lawyer will know how they can help a client avoid possible immigration consequences.
+A persuasive attorney may convince a prosecutor to change charges to an offense that will not have immigration-related effects.
+A deal with the prosecutor is commonly called a plea bargain.
 The best way to avoid the collateral consequences of a conviction is for the lawyer to arrange for an outright dismissal of all charges or achieve an acquittal at trial.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has an unparalleled track record of helping clients avoid immigration consequences of criminal convictions by achieving extraordinary resolutions, acquittals, and dismissals of criminal charges.

 Cases that Carry Deportation as a Consequence of Conviction